vickiebananas/nu-web-dev/_assignments/1-intro.md

 ### Requirements
 1. Submission includes picture(s) of wireframe(s)
 1. Submission includes at least 3 domain ideas **relevant** to site
-1. Submission includes a description of site's purpose and **justified** design choices
+1. Submission includes a description of site's purpose
+1. Submission includes a a couple paragraphs describing and **justifying** design choices
 1. Submission includes citations/references as/where needed
 1. Wireframe consists of at least 4 webpages
 1. Wireframe includes at least 1 link to an external site